ia97lies/roblocks/doc/control.md

 ## Modi
 ### Build
 * Enter build mode with key 'i'.
-* Select a block with mouse right klick.
+* Leave build mode with key 'esc'
-* Pick a an object by mouse left button down.
+* Build mode runs in graphic mode only no physics
-* Hold picked object in place after left button up.
+* Differen bricks can be choosen with mouse
-* Release object after leaving build mode.
+* Orientation of a brick with mouse left button down and point to object
-* all object are transparent except the selected one.
+* Camera orbit around robot with mouse left button down and do not point to object

 ### Simulate
 Default mode where everthing comes to live